 Table of Contents

-- Ensure that your workplace meets increasingly rigorous safety standards
+- Ensure that your workplace consistently meets increasingly rigorous safety standards under OSHA, ISO 45001, and NFPA codes

-- Avoid fines, insurance claims, and other financial ramifications of ongoing safety hazards
+- Avoid OSHA fines, workers’ compensation claims, and the broader financial consequences of unaddressed safety hazards

 Common Safety Inspection Failures and How to Fix Them